This beautiful setting is a great spot for a picnic or a gentle lakeside walk. Admire the wildlife or jump onto the Go

 Mallards Pike Lake provides a good range of trails with something for everybody, try the easy access lakeside path, the running trail or series of Ramblers' Routes.
-Part of the Pluckpenny Trail/Adidas Trail short cut is currently very muddy, please use the minor diversion.
+Part of the Pluckpenny Trail/Adidas Trail short cut is currently very muddy, please take extreme care whilst using this section.

 Mallards Pike provides easy access to the Family Cycle Trail.
 Just follow the signs to the trail along the link path, passing the Go Ape cabin and Adidas trail start first.

 The lower lake can be booked by groups for canoe, kayak or raft building activities, please contact the Forestry Commission office for details.
 Individual boaters and swimming are not permitted.